sdondley/Dist-Zilla-for-Beginners/tutorial7.md

 OK, now save the command file to `skel/bin/the_command`. `the_command` file name is arbitrary and is just acting as a placeholder for us in our blueprint.
-When it comes time to process our blueprint, we will change the name of this file, to the name of our actual command.
+When it comes time to process our blueprint, we will change the name of this file to the name of our actual command.

 #### Changing the Command Name